 Impact HYD-1: During installation of the underground portion of this alternative, trenching, in addition to grading, would expose soils and remove vegetative cover that would compromise soil structure and increase the risk of erosion.
 Therefore, impacts to water quality as a result of increased soil erosion associated with this alternative would be adverse and greater than those described for the proposed Tule Wind Project.
 However, as described for the Proposed Tule Wind Project in Section D.12.3.3, implementation of Mitigation Measures HYD-1 and GEO-1 would mitigate these impacts by requiring that ground disturbance during construction of the underground transmission line would be controlled through implementation of BMPs, such as the use of hay bales, water bars, covers, sediment fences, sensitive area access restrictions (e.g., flagging), vehicle mats in wet areas, and/or retention/settlement ponds, that would be installed before extensive soil clearing and grading began.
 Under this alternative, the use of these mitigation measures would increase with the increase in ground disturbance.
+Under NEPA, impacts would be adverse but mitigated.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

-Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; they would be adverse and would be mitigated with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
+Impact HYD-2: Impacts associated with this alternative are expected to be the same as described in Section D.12.3.3 for the proposed Tule Wind Project; they would be adverse but mitigated under NEPA. and would be mitigated with implementation of Mitigation Measures HYD-1, GEO-1, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b have been provided.
 For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).

 Impact HYD-3: Under this alternative, trenching to install a portion of the 138 kV line underground would increase the Proposed Tule Wind Project's excavation and thereby increase the possibility that the project would encounter groundwater during construction.
 Trenching would be at a maximum depth of 25 feet.
 It is unlikely that the project would encounter groundwater during construction.
-Where the project may encounter groundwater, as described for the Tule Wind Project in Section D.12.3.3, adverse impacts may occur and be mitigated with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b.
+Where the project may encounter groundwater, as described for the Tule Wind Project in Section D.12.3.3, adverse but mitigated impacts (under NEPA) may occur. and be mitigated with implementation of Mitigation Measures HYD-2, HAZ-1a through HAZ-1d, HAZ-2a, and HAZ-2b have been provided.
 As with excavation under the Proposed Tule Wind Project, under this alternative, where excavation along the underground portion of the transmission line would potentially expose groundwater, these mitigation measures would ensure that potential groundwater along the proposed underground transmission line route would be identified and that specific procedures would be followed to reduce the risk of accidental spill and groundwater contamination.
-For this alternative, under CEQA, impacts would be significant and would be mitigated to a level that is considered less than significant (Class II).
+Under NEPA, impacts would be adverse but mitigated to a level that is considered less than significant (Class II).

 Impact HYD-4: As mentioned previously under Tule-HYD-3, under this alternative, trenching to install a portion of the 138 kV line underground would increase the Proposed Tule Wind Project's excavation and thereby increase the possibility, though it would remain remote, that the project would encounter groundwater during construction.
 Trenching would be at a maximum depth of 25 feet.
 It is unlikely that the project would encounter groundwater during construction.
-Therefore, under this alternative, depletion of local water supplies as a result of dewatering during construction would be unlikely to occur, impacts would not be adverse, and under CEQA impacts would be less than significant (Class III).
+Therefore, under this alternative, depletion of local water supplies as a result of dewatering during construction would be unlikely to occur, impacts would not be adverseunder NEPA, and under CEQA impacts would be less than significant (Class III).